Table of Contents[Hide][Show]

 What does it mean to be a vegan in modern times?
 Many misconceptions have manifested since it’s origins.
 But just what is it about the vegan lifestyle that keeps us coming back for more and how can we implement the benefits into our own lives (even if we aren’t quite ready to forgo the beef)?
 Could it be those dazzling greens that get them going?
 Let’s take a look at what a vegan’s daily routine might look like and how this lifestyle could change your life.

-…But wait, what is a Vegan?
+…But wait, what is a vegan?

 Some vegans like to get the ball rolling first thing in the AM with a light breakfast.
 The options are endless: a power shake filled with dark greens like kale (rich in phytonutrients and micronutrients that energize you), assortments of fruit such as blueberries, and a plant based protein powder or chia seeds.
 Not feeling a smoothie?
-Why not add some gluten free toast with almond butter to the equation, or a chilled bowl of quinoa, coconut milk, topped with berries!
+Why not add some gluten-free toast with almond butter to the equation, or a chilled bowl of quinoa, coconut milk, topped with berries!

 Lunch Time Calls for a Veggie Burrito

 Vegan athletes look for lean protein staples such as lentils and beans.
 A simple veggie burrito can include rice, beans, and a generous dollop of guacamole.
-Roll up in a seed based, gluten-free wrap and you’re good to go.
+Roll up in a seed based, gluten-free wrap, and you’re good to go.

-For a more sit down worthy lunch, a powerful phytonutrient salad combo could include: legumes like lentils, a grain like brown rice, dark leafy greens, avocados, and sweet potatoes.
+For a more sit down worthy lunch, a powerful phytonutrient salad combo could include: legumes like lentils, a grain, like brown rice, dark leafy greens, avocados, and sweet potatoes.

 In-N-Out (Veggie) Burger

 There are many splendid vegan choices for dinner.
 A homemade veggie burger (made from black beans) on a gluten-free bun could really hit the spot if you miss the classic burger and fries combo.
-The vegan version is loaded with avocados, onions, tomatoes, lettuce, Veganaise, and mustard.
+The vegan version is loaded with avocados, onions, tomatoes, lettuce, Vegenaise, and mustard.
 Roast some sweet potato wedges and you’ve got a mouth-watering side dish.

 Making a quinoa dinner bowl is another great way to pack in the protein.
 Mix it up with sauteed greens, and beets for a knockout nutritional plate.

-Achieving Peak Performance from Your Plate
+Achieving Peak Performance From Your Plate

 If you want to relish what you eat and calm cravings too, plant-based foods are a great way to boost your diet and overall health.
 Getting more vitamins, enzymes, and minerals is the way to go.
 When seeking out vegan options in the grocery store, be wary of processed junk foods, even if it reads, “vegan”.
 Rather, fill your fridge with mostly fruits and veggies and you could witness a radical change in your vitality, including: